-Attractions & Things to do in Taba
+Attractions & Things to Do in Taba, Egypt

 1. Taba Heights